oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ## Dependency Setup

-To best make use of the embedding API of GraalVM (i.e. `org.graalvm.polyglot.*`) your project should use a GraalVM as `JAVA_HOME`.
+To best make use of the GraalVM Embedding API (i.e. `org.graalvm.polyglot.*`), your project should use a GraalVM as `JAVA_HOME`.
 In addition to that, you should specify the `graal-sdk.jar` (which is included in GraalVM) as a provided dependency to your projects.
 This is mainly to provide IDEs and other tools with the information that the project uses this API.
-An example of this for Maven means adding the following to the `pom.xml` file.
+For example, add the following to the `pom.xml` file of your Maven project:

 ```xml
 <dependency>